 Magento 2 Cron Command

-With this Magento 2 command, we can execute the scheduled Magento Cron jobs manually.
+This Magento 2 command can execute the scheduled Magento Cron jobs manually.
 You can put this command in the scheduler, so the application’s task can be executed in a timely manner.
+Speaking of Magento Cron jobs, you might be interested in our guide on how to create, set up, and configure Magento 2 Cron Job.

 magento cron:run